 All up, the clear winner for earning points is Virgin/BP.
 It yields six times the amount of value offered by Flybuys.
 These numbers show that the programs generally draw you in with very little benefit.
 The discount vouchers offered by the supermarkets are only useful if their partner petrol stations are convenient to you, that you have spent $30 at the supermarket within 10 days of needing to fill up (most vouchers expire within 10 days) and that FuelCheck is showing that the advertised price per litre is less than 4 cents difference between Shell/Caltex and the nearest, cheapest option.
 For Flybuys, the points earned show that if you drive just 500metres out of your way (1km return) to buy 50litres of petrol, this extra distance to get the points wipes out the benefit.
 You'll use an average of 0.12 litres of petrol at a cost of 16cents to earn 16cents worth of points.

 The best approach is to find the cheapest option and if that station is one of the three major players, use their program to improve the yield on your credit card spend.
 For example if you pay by a credit card earning one point per dollar spent and can make use of the Virgin points, your yield rises to 2.53 points per dollar spent.
+Using the bonus offer from the credit cards mentioned above, and this can get as high as 3.78 points per dollar.
 The worst performer, Flybuys sees it run at a paltry 1.25 points, with Woolworths at 1.5 points per dollar.
 The nice advantage of the BP/Virgin offer is that the points go straight to your account and you don't have to wait to hit 2,000 points before you can convert the supermarket points to a $10 voucher or frequent flyer points.